 - Do not push the bulb syringe too far into the nose.
 Aim it outwards (towards the cheeks) instead of aiming to the middle (towards the nasal septum).

-- If the baby has cold or other infections, it is ideal to sterilize the bulb syringe and nasal dropper by boiling them or washing them with absolute alcohol.
-It would prevent reinfection due to any pathogens that remain on the equipment.
+- If the baby has a cold, flu, allergies, or infections, it is ideal to sterilize the bulb syringe and nasal dropper by boiling them or washing them with absolute alcohol.
+It would ensure that the equipment is sterile and prevent reinfection.

 - Do not share the same nasal dropper and bulb syringe with other babies.